 Definition

 Special tokens are reserved entries in a tokenizer's vocabulary that carry structural or control meaning instead of representing literal text.
-They tell a language model where a sequence begins and ends, where to stop generating, how to pad a batch, and — in chat models — who is speaking.
-Without them, a model has no reliable way to distinguish a system instruction from a user message, or to know when to halt.
+They tell a language model where a sequence begins and ends, when to stop generating, how to pad a batch, and — in chat-tuned models — who is speaking.
+Without them a model has no reliable way to distinguish a system instruction from a user message, or to know that its answer is finished.
+For anyone running models locally, special tokens are where a surprising fraction of real-world bugs live, precisely because they are invisible in normal text.

 In Simple Terms